devsys-afk/formula/README.md

 !!!

-We are currently working on writing detailed docs for f o r m u l a.
+We are currently working on writing detailed docs.
 The current version of docs is incomplete.

 !!!